 Pemba is the capital of Cabo Delgado Province, the northern most province of Mozambique bordering Tanzania.
-Together, Anadarko (American) and ENI (Italian) as consortium leaders of off-shore areas 1 and 4, respectively, have discovered gas fields potentially suitable to transform and export as LNG to asian markets.
+Together, Anadarko (American) and Exxon (American) as consortium leaders of off-shore areas 1 and 4, respectively, have discovered gas fields potentially suitable to transform and export as LNG to European and Asian markets.
 The resources discovered in exploration phases on the off-shore areas are in the range of 100 to 120 tcf gas in place.

 Source: Wentworth Resources